 - Fine motor skills: Manipulating and grasping a pencil, crayon, marker, or whatever combination of writing implements you use.
 Coordination to fit the letters inside the boxes.
 Coloring inside the lines.
 Remember smaller items such as golf pencils and broken crayons help promote that tripod grasp.

-- Handwriting: Copying and writing letters, letter size, letter formation
+- Handwriting: Copying and writing letters, letter size, and to target letter formation

 - Strength: core strength, hand and wrist stability.

 - Bilateral coordination: using one hand for coloring and writing while the “helper hand” supports the paper.
 Keep an eye on which hand is primarily used as the dominant side to discourage switching